SimianQuant/Lagom-MVP/docs/wiring/BuildStructure.md

 Build Structure
 ===

-A raw sbt build has six components:
+A raw sbt build has six files:

 1. A `.gitignore` file in the root folder
 1. A `build.properties` file in the project subfolder, with the sbt version